hjkim811/EXPERT/README.md

 # 🔍 EXPERT: An Explainable Image Captioning Evaluation Metric with Structured Explanations

 EXPERT is a reference-free evaluation metric for image captioning that provides structured explanations.
 Given an image and a caption, EXPERT generates a score and an explanation based on fluency, relevance, and descriptiveness.
+Please refer to our [paper](https://arxiv.org/abs/2506.24016) for more details.

 <p align="center">
   <img src="images/framework.png" width="750">